 During Frosh Week I was in the MathSoc office telling all the frosh about MathSoc, you know, what it does, how to get involved etc. One of the things I mentioned was novelties, and there just happened to be a brand spanking new novelty item behind me that I kept referring too.
 This, of course, was the "UW Math Girls Kick Ass" tank-tops.
 Anyway, a couple times I commented that at some point I would wear one of them.
 Well I did.
 I warned you all, so I don't feel bad about it.
 I showed up to Math Pub Night wearing the tank-top suitably altered (I didn't change the tailoring at all, it was fairly tight, I got a medium), you see I added one word, two simple letters, using a bit of creative masking tape, so the message became UW Math Girls Kick My Ass.
-I was also wearing my special hat that has dreadlocks attached to it, I looked quite ... um, different.
-Actually, at one point I went to the bathroom and was using the urinal when gridCOMMENTS
+I was also wearing my special hat that has dread-locks attached to it, I looked quite ... um, different.
+Actually, at one point I went to the bathroom and was using the urinal when a guy came into the bathroom.
+Needless to say, he was very confused, because from the back I looked like a girl standing at gridCOMMENTS